zachpmanson/notes/notes/Notes/Courses/UWA Computer Science.md

-Reviewing and advising Computer Science/Cyber Security/Data Science at UWA.
+Reviews and advice for all Computer Science, Cyber Security, and Data Science I completed at UWA.

-Actually fuck all this just do Coders For Causes you will learn more in that than entire semesters of this degree.
+Just do Coders For Causes you will learn more in that than entire semesters of this degree.

 ![[uwa-cits.png]]